MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 **Requirements** | **Details**
 --- | ---
 **Azure subscription** | Contoso created subscriptions during an earlier article.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/pricing/free-trial).<br/><br/> If you create a free account, you're the administrator of your subscription and can perform all actions.<br/><br/> If you use an existing subscription and you're not the administrator, you need to work with the admin to assign you Owner or Contributor permissions.<br/><br/> If you need more granular permissions, review [this article](https://docs.microsoft.com/azure/site-recovery/site-recovery-role-based-linked-access-control).
-**Azure infrastructure** | Contoso set up the Azure infrastructure as described in [Azure infrastructure for migration](./contoso-migration-infrastructure.md).<br/><br/> Learn more about specific [network](https://docs.microsoft.com/azure/site-recovery/vmware-physical-azure-support-matrix#network) and [storage](https://docs.microsoft.com/azure/site-recovery/vmware-physical-azure-support-matrix#storage) requirements for Site Recovery.
+**Azure infrastructure** | Contoso set up the Azure infrastructure as described in [Azure infrastructure for migration](./contoso-migration-infrastructure.md).
-**On-premises servers** | The on-premises vCenter server should be running version 5.5, 6.0, or 6.5<br/><br/> An ESXi host running version 5.5, 6.0 or 6.5<br/><br/> One or more VMware VMs running on the ESXi host.
+**On-premises servers** | The on-premises vCenter server should be running version 5.5, 6.0, 6.5 or 6.7<br/><br/> An ESXi host running version 5.5, 6.0, 6.5 or 6.7<br/><br/> One or more VMware VMs running on the ESXi host.
-**On-premises VMs** | [Review Linux VM requirements](https://docs.microsoft.com/azure/site-recovery/vmware-physical-azure-support-matrix#replicated-machines) that are supported for migration with Site Recovery.<br/><br/> Verify supported [Linux file and storage systems](https://docs.microsoft.com/azure/site-recovery/vmware-physical-azure-support-matrix#linux-file-systemsguest-storage).<br/><br/> VMs must meet [Azure requirements](https://docs.microsoft.com/azure/site-recovery/vmware-physical-azure-support-matrix#azure-vm-requirements).
+**On-premises VMs** | [Review Linux machines](https://docs.microsoft.com/azure/virtual-machines/linux/endorsed-distros) that are endorsed to run on Azure.

 <!-- markdownlint-enable MD033 -->